GeoscienceAustralia/stormwavecluster/README.md

 **Advice on adapting the analysis to another site**

-(note: Currently the Analysis code has not been pushed to the repository)
+*Note: Currently the Analysis code has not been pushed to the repository, so these comments may not apply*

 The Analysis code is not expected to be applied to another site without modification.
 This is because it includes choices which may not generalise well to